Layouts

 Next steps

-- Style your layouts with Tailwind: Styling
+- Style your layouts (plain CSS, CSS Modules, or opt-in Tailwind): Styling

 - Add navigation between pages: Client Components